ChuckZoro/Ubuntu-server-/filebrowser.md

   * The problem was that Pi-hole (which is my DNS server now) was down.
   * To resolve this problem I changed directory into the pihole directory and ran sudo docker compose up -d.

-  - I also received this error:
+  -I also received this error: